-In addition, the story reveals how much of “me” (my behavior, thoughts, decisions and actions) is automated and how valuable it is to periodically pause – to check if I am in stuck in some ineffective pattern of behavior, thought or action.* This is an important step towards deautomization (reversing our automization, conditioning, programming or habituation**) and getting “unstuck”.
-Or, as some teachers would express it, “inserting a gap” between the stimulus-response pattern to experience instead the possibility of a “better” course of action (or inaction).
+In addition, the story reveals how much of “me” (my behavior, thoughts, decisions and actions) is automated and how valuable it is to periodically pause – to check if I might be stuck in some ineffective pattern of behavior, thought or action.* This is an important step towards deautomization (reversing our automization, conditioning, programming or habituation**) and getting “unstuck”.
+Or, as some teachers would express it, “inserting a gap” between the stimulus-response pattern to experience instead the possibility of a “better” course of action or inaction.
 So that we can experience spaciousness and “Infinite Possibilities.”*** And, interestingly, so that we may develop a “new” pattern of periodically inserting that gap of reflection to check if we’re stuck or residing more in that gap.

 The second story illustrates the financial value of inserting such a gap starting at the 10:20 min. mark of this video on mind programming [Hiles_BrainWaves].
 During a visit to a Manhattan bank office, the author Colin Hiles noticed something peculiar while walking past a room.
 A person was leaning back in a chair, with his hands clasped behind his head and his legs resting on top of a desk, looking out over the city at night.
 Hiles asked another person if people were allowed to sit and be like that?
 The person responded respectfully “Oh.
 Well, last time he had an idea, he saved us 50 million dollars.”
 What an invaluable and helpful gap!

 “May you rediscover the gap!”

 * The term “deautomization” is also used to describe the awakening process by Arthur J. Deikman, M.D.
 [Deikman_Deautomization].
 I use it here to refer to the unseating of certain conditioned responses, programs, ways of thoughts, behaviors and habits that we may have.